w3c/wcag3/guidelines/groups/text-and-wording/text-to-speech/unambiguous-numerical-formatting.md

 type: foundational
 ---

-Numerical information includes visual and programmatic context to avoid confusion when presenting dates, temperatures, time, and Roman numerals.
+Numerical information includes sufficient context in written text and a programmatic equivalent to avoid confusion when presenting dates, temperatures, time, and Roman numerals.

 <div class="issue" data-number="487"></div>